The Agony and the Nag-Ony with Vincent Price – The Red Skelton Hour season 15, originally aired January 25, 1966

 Dr. Sigmund Fraud: 25 dollars.

-Clara: Switch sides to me, and I’ll double that 25 dollars!
+Clara: Switch to my side, and I’ll double the 25!

-And the skit ends with George, dressed in a giant butterfly outfit, being chased by men from a sanitarium into the audience!
+And the skit ends with George, dressed in a giant butterfly outfit — as part of his scheme to drive Clara insane.
+However, the men from the “funny farm” that George called earlier arrive.
+And think George is the insane one!
+So George is being chased by men from a sanitarium into the audience!

 Classic Red Skelton Sketch – Weepy